ashejim/C964/_sources/ci_other.md

 Faculty not assigned to you, in particular non-C964 faculty,  are happy to help any WGU student but students assigned to them take first priority.
 Follow the guidelines below, understand their assistance is a courtesy, and response times may be delayed (particularly towards the end of the month).
 :::

-**Always practice professional communication:**
-* Use your WGU email (we may not receive emails from outside WGU).
-* Provide a subject, your capstone course (we support all IT college capstones), and your program mentor's name (if not in your signature).
-* Clearly state your question, provide context, and do not assume faculty on this page know the requirements of your project.
-Restrict the scope of your question to their area of expertise. **Technical or
+## Better questions get better answers.

+The fix might require understanding several intertwined layers, of your code structure, the language, libraries, or data.
+You've already spent hours working on it.
+Don't expect someone else to quickly diagnose and fix the issue from a quick live code section or a series of screenshots.
+Remember, asking for help means asking for someone's time.
+Faculty on this page enjoy helping students (they've volunteered for the additional work), but you need to make it as easy for them to do so.

 **Coding-related questions should be emailed following these guidelines:**
 - Clearly state the problem you are trying to fix.
 - Describe how to recreate the problem.
 - Provide everything needed to reproduce the error.
 Preferably a minimal working example.
+Do *NOT* rely on screenshots.
-- Describe what you've tried already.
+- Describe what you've tried already; some [debugging tips](https://www.freecodecamp.org/news/what-is-debugging-how-to-debug-code/).
-- If fixing multiple errors, start with the simplest and repeat the above for each issue.
+- Start with the simplest error.
+Focus on one problem at a time.

+Additionally,

+**Always practice professional communication:**
+* Use your WGU email (we may not receive emails from outside WGU).
+* Provide a subject, your capstone course (we support all IT college capstones), and your program mentor's name (if not in your signature).
+* Clearly state your question, provide context, and do not assume the faculty on this page knows the requirements of your project.
+Restrict the scope of your question to their area of expertise.

 (ci_other:cis)=
 ## Jim Ashe, PhD